One of my favorite August traditions is watching the Little League World Series. Kids from…

 The other challenge was coming in to lead a group of dedicated volunteers that had poured their hearts into the children’s ministry.
-They started this ministry from nothing and I was coming in to lead them without previous experience.
+They started this ministry from nothing, and I was coming in to lead them without previous experience.
 Having a ministry coach helped me think through these challenges and develop a strategy to build relationships with the team before making any major changes.
 Because of this guidance, we have now moved the team into a more consistent serving role and have seen the volunteer staff grow.
-Those first 90 days and beyond of coaching were invaluable.

 Having Jay & Donna coach my ministry has been one of the greatest gifts my church could give me as I came into my new role.
 Now they are not only my coaches, but they have become trusted friends.